What Is the Difference Between Aerobic and Anaerobic Energy Systems?

 Nurmagomedov uses a fast pace and heavy pressure to grind opponents down.
 He applies just enough pressure to break the opponents down but not so much that he wears himself out.
 Khabib has an excellent ability to sustain a high-intensity output.

 If he were to push the pace too much, he would deplete his ATP-PC stores too quickly and see a performance drop-off.
 However, he manages his outfit perfectly, grinding and resting just enough to keep his opponents fatigued while keeping himself firing on all cylinders.
 Khabib is the master of the Lactic Acid system.

 In anaerobic glycolysis, glucose is turned into Pyruvate as it produces ATP.
 Glucose is either found in the blood or is converted from glycogen in the liver if no blood glucose is available.

-The lactic acid system can last longer than the ATP-PC system.
 The energy provided from the Lactic Acid system can last anywhere from 30 seconds to three minutes depending on the intensity of the exertion and the training adaptation of the individual.

 The main byproducts of the Lactic Acid system are Pyruvate and Hydrogen ions.
 The muscles become increasingly acidic as more hydrogen ions are created.